ciselab/CPS_repo_mining/analysis/grbl.md

 - Fixed the Timer0 disable after a step pulse falling edge.
 Thanks
 @blinkenlight!
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 slow
 ### Note
+Frequency decreased from 30Hz to 20Hz.

 ## Commit #29
 ### Hash